4 Tips To Balance Your Intuitive Side & Your Physical Side

 You don’t have to be psychic all the time.

-You don’t have to always ask your Guides things.
+You don’t have to always be asking your Guides things.

 You don’t have to spend all your time figuring out a soul purpose mystery.